-- I Saw the Lord by Anne Graham Lotz helps readers revitalize their commitment to God.
+- I Saw the Lord Author Anne Graham Lotz helps readers revitalize their commitment to God.
 (Zondervan)

 - Mini-Retreats for a Teacher’s Heart Twenty-one devotions guide teachers into reflection and refreshment.
-(Group)
+Includes (Group)

 - Soul Spa Spiritual refreshment for women in leadership.
 (New Hope Publishers)

 - Wild at Heart A guide to helping men rediscover what it means to be free, alive, and passionate.
 (Thomas Nelson)

 There’s a perfect model of what it means to stay refreshed, renewed, and moving in ministry and it’s Jesus.

 Jesus spent time with the 5,000, before the masses, who were looking to him, listening to his every word, and tugging at him.
 It was a long day.
 When the disciples alerted Jesus that it was time to eat, Jesus delegated the task to his disciples and also used the resources of a boy with a basket of fish and bread.
 Through a miracle, Jesus fed the 5,000.

 But Jesus didn’t spend all his time with the masses.
 Jesus moved.